 The men in my life all have one thing in common: a strong, deep-seated penchant for chocolate.
 Growing up, my dad lived on a steady diet of Nestle Crunch bars and Oreo cookies.
 These days, I live with chocolate lovers of a more discriminating sort (no offense, dad:)) – my husband and son, who know that a little begging and praise is all it takes to get me in the kitchen, covered in cocoa powder.
 These tender muffins with a double hit of chocolate are one of their favorites…and just as true chocoholics would, they eat them for breakfast.

-If you’re wondering what kind of woman would feed her family chocolate for breakfast, please don’t confuse these muffins with chocolate cupcakes…they’re not nearly as sweet, and since they’re made with buttermilk, brown sugar and baking soda, they have an open crumb as opposed to a fine, cake-like texture.
+If you’re wondering what kind of woman would feed her family chocolate for breakfast, please don’t confuse these muffins with chocolate cupcakes; they’re not nearly as sweet, and since they’re made with buttermilk, brown sugar and baking soda, they have an open crumb as opposed to a fine, cake-like texture.
 No frosting makes them entirely plausible for breakfast and not too decadent for an after school snack.

 Okay, who am I kidding?
-They’re not exactly good for you – they’re chocolate! — but who cares…
+They’re not exactly good for you – they’re chocolate! — but who cares?!

 - 1 stick (1/2 cup) unsalted butter, melted and cooled

-2 large eggs
+- 2 large eggs

-1 cup low fat buttermilk
+- 1 cup low fat buttermilk

-2 teaspoons pure vanilla extract
+- 2 teaspoons vanilla extract

 - 2/3 cup unsweetened cocoa powder (not Dutch processed)

-1 teaspoon baking powder
+- 1 teaspoon baking powder

-1 teaspoon baking soda
+- 1 teaspoon baking soda

 - 1/2 teaspoon salt

 - Add the wet ingredients and the melted butter to the dry ingredients and fold together with a rubber spatula until just combined.
 Do not over-mix the batter or the muffins will be tough (it's okay if there are still a few specks of the dry mixture).

-3. Using an ice cream scoop or two spoons, fill the muffin cups to the brim with batter.
-Place in the oven and bake for 8 minutes, then turn oven down to 350 degrees and bake for about 12 minutes more, or until a toothpick inserted in the center of a muffin comes out clean (check a few spots as the melted chocolate chips will make the tester look wet).
-Transfer to a wire rack and let cool for about 5 minutes before removing muffins from pan; cool on rack.Add your review or comment!
+- Using an ice cream scoop or two spoons, fill the muffin cups to the brim with batter.
+Place in the oven and bake for 8 minutes, then turn the oven down to 350 degrees and bake for about 12 minutes more, or until a toothpick inserted in the center of a muffin comes out clean (check a few spots as the melted chocolate chips will make the tester look wet).
+Transfer to a wire rack and let cool for about 5 minutes before removing the muffins from the pan; cool on a rack.